 No physical tickets are produced.
 It's 100% paperless, though printable receipts can be generated for patrons who desire them.

 Can Audience1st serve as my organization's main web site or home page, so that patrons never leave our site while conducting a transaction?

-No, but we can match the look and feel of your existing web site,
+we can match the look and feel of your existing web site,

 and we have plug-ins and widgets that make linking to and from

 your web site seamless.
 The user experience will be very close to

 Can branding in the form of images, color palette, fonts, etc. be applied to Audience1st?

 Yes, you can customize all of this via a CSS file served from

 anywhere that serves static files (such as your theater's existing Web site).

 We'll help you set it up and your Web designer can enhance it from there.